 What Is The Difference Between Short Sale And Foreclosure?

 Remember that these two options are not mutually exclusive.
 The fact that you are seeking a buyer for a short sale does not stop the bank from moving forward with a foreclosure or legal action.
 If you get an offer and the bank (and all other necessary parties) approves it before the foreclosure, then you can sell the house.
-If the bank gets through the foreclosure process before you bring a short sale purchaser of whom the bank approves, your efforts toward a short sale are wasted.
+If the bank gets through the foreclosure process before you reach an agreement on a short sale, it will be sold at auction.

-If your home does end up in foreclosure, you may want to consider filing a bankruptcy – that stops the foreclosure process.
+If your home does end up in foreclosure, you may want to consider filing a bankruptcy – that stops the foreclosure process temporarily.
+A Chapter 13 bankruptcy may allow you to catch up past-due mortgage payments over time.

 Is A Short Sale Right For Me?

 The answer depends on your circumstances.
-A short sale is a good option when your mortgage is underwater, you can’t or don’t want to continue making payments, and you can find a willing buyer.
+A short sale may be a good option when your mortgage is underwater, you can’t or don’t want to continue making payments, and you can find a willing buyer.
 It may not be an option at all if you’re already in default.

 Before you make a decision, you should consider all of your options.
 You may be able to offer the bank a deed-in-lieu of foreclosure.
 You may want to file for bankruptcy.
 You may want to allow the foreclosure process to proceed.
 If you’re struggling with your mortgage payments, do some research about what each option offers and requires.
 Each choice has different pros and cons – talk to one of our experienced attorneys to determine which is best for your unique situation.